gradle/gradle-talks/talks/enterprise-admin/src/slides/02-content.md

 What are we talking about?

+## “Enterprise” Builds

+* Portfolio of builds
+* Significant commonalities
+* Significant differences
+* Desire for consistency
+* Desire for control
+* High potential for automation/productivity

 ## Automation is personal

 * Only the simplest of software can be built in _near identical_ ways.